 - Visit the Derinkuyu Underground City, the largest underground city in Turkey and the deepest in Cappadocia

-- Explore Ihlara Valley, a picturesque destination which begins in Ihlara Village and ends in the Selime Monastery
+- Explore Ihlara Valley, a picturesque destination that begins in Ihlara Village and ends in the Selime Monastery

 - Witness hundreds of churches carved into the walls of the gorge, which date from the 7th to 11th centuries